 Everything you need to know about asking competency-based interview questions

-Finding the perfect person for the job isn’t always about checking CV’s and getting to know the individual.
+As you are aware, finding the perfect person for the job isn’t always about checking CV’s and getting to know the individual.
 It may seem like you’ve got the perfect candidate on paper, but how do you know for sure they’ve got the skills and abilities you’re really looking for?
 To really understand the suitability of a candidate you have to dig a little deeper.
 That’s where competency-based interview questions come in.

-What are competency-based interview questions?
+So, What are competency-based interview questions?

 In a competency-based interview, you’ll be asking questions tailored to the specific skills you’re looking for in candidate including: